Overview (latest)

 The version_uid

-is the unique identifier of a VERSION, in the lexical form of object_id :: creating_system_id :: version_tree_id
+uniquely identifies a VERSION, in the lexical form of object_id :: creating_system_id :: version_tree_id

-where the object_id
+.
+Here, the object_id

 ).

-As examples of identifiers, the following request:
+Consider the following request:

 GET https://openEHRSys.example.com/v1/ehr/7d44b88c-4199-4bad-97dc-d78268e01398/composition/8849182c-82ad-4088-a07f-48ead4180515::openEHRSys.example.com::1

-, taken from EHR.ehr_id.value,
+, taken from EHR.ehr_id.value, - the COMPOSITION identifier

-, taken from COMPOSITION.uid.value,
+, taken from COMPOSITION.uid.value, which also implies that the VERSIONED_OBJECT identifier is8849182c-82ad-4088-a07f-48ead4180515

-), located at https://openEHRSys.example.com
+), located athttps://openEHRSys.example.com

 .

-There are circumstances when resources can be uniquely identified by two different identifiers.
-For example, assuming that a VERSIONED_COMPOSITION container has the versioned_object_uid identifier 8849182c-82ad-4088-a07f-48ead4180515
+There are circumstances when openEHR resources can be uniquely identified by two different identifiers.

 , and the latest version is 5

-https://openEHRSys.example.com/v1/ehr/7d44b88c-4199-4bad-97dc-d78268e01398/composition/8849182c-82ad-4088-a07f-48ead4180515::openEHRSys.example.com:5
+GET https://openEHRSys.example.com/v1/ehr/7d44b88c-4199-4bad-97dc-d78268e01398/composition/8849182c-82ad-4088-a07f-48ead4180515::openEHRSys.example.com:5

-https://openEHRSys.example.com/v1/ehr/7d44b88c-4199-4bad-97dc-d78268e01398/composition/8849182c-82ad-4088-a07f-48ead4180515
+GET https://openEHRSys.example.com/v1/ehr/7d44b88c-4199-4bad-97dc-d78268e01398/composition/8849182c-82ad-4088-a07f-48ead4180515

 ).